The Life Sciences Law Review: France

-Despite the covid-19 pandemic, the French mergers and acquisitions market has remained particularly active in the life sciences sector.
-In 2020, two-thirds of the 41 French deals that were registered during the first semester of 2020 related to the healthcare services and biotech sectors.53 Investment funds also remain eager to invest in a variety of life sciences companies such as e-health companies and companies engaged in artificial intelligence, and covid-19 has sparked a specific interest in medical biology laboratories investments.
+Investment funds also remain eager to invest in a variety of life sciences companies such as e-health companies (in the area of telemedicine and telehealth) and companies engaged in artificial intelligence, and covid-19 has sparked a specific interest in medical biology laboratories investments.

-ii Launch of a medical cannabis pilot programme
+i Launch and first findings of the medical cannabis pilot programme

 1 Eveline Van Keymeulen is a partner and Jeanne Fabre is an associate at Latham & Watkins.

 2 Regulation (EU) 2017/745 of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No. 178/2002 and Regulation (EC) No. 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC.